 Another beloved institution to its locale has bitten the dust.
 Demolition began a few days ago and continues today on the Claddagh, an Irish pub in Highlands, NJ.
 I only visited there once, probably four or five years ago, but it was a cool place and I enjoyed driving past it seeing a little piece of Ireland sticking up in the middle of this beach town dotted with so many seafood restaurants.

-My friend who is as Irish as a shamrock invited me there for drinks one afternoon before having dinner back at his house.
+My incredibly Irish friend invited me there for drinks one afternoon before having dinner back at his house.
 The Claddagh was within walking distance, which was perfect.
 We sampled a few beers from their extensive list.
 I tried two new ones that day: Smithwicks and Allagash White.
 The former remains the only dark beer I enjoy, while the latter I felt was one of the more delicious beers I ever had.
 The kitchen was closed at the time we went, but our bartender was very kind, including offering us a makeshift flight to sample smaller servings of additional beers when we could not make up our mind on what we wanted next.

 I remember my friend and I were the only people in the place, save for a trio of people in another room where, if memory serves me, there was a pool table.
 It was quiet and relaxed.
 Reviews I have read reveal that they actually served decent food and had a pretty good music scene at one point.
 Recent reviews note a drop in clientele and business, which ultimately led to its closing.